neumino/neumino.github.io/movies.md

-### Spiral: From the Book of Saw
+### Antidote
-*Released on 2021-05-12, vote average 10*
+*Released on 2021-05-15, vote average 4*

-Working in the shadow of an esteemed police veteran, brash Detective Ezekiel “Zeke” Banks and his rookie partner take charge of a grisly investigation into murders that are eerily reminiscent of the city’s gruesome past.
-Unwittingly entrapped in a deepening mystery, Zeke finds himself at the center of the killer’s morbid game.
+A young woman is held captive in an underground medical facility where selected individuals are perpetually mutilated and then healed using an experimental miracle drug: a panacea.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/rgNlWypWmtw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/yH8P-puEO-0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>